kidk/futurestack2022-terraform/05-sli/assignment.md

 For this use case we are going to use [entity](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/data-sources/entity).
 Create an entity by looking up the name of your synthetic check, with `domain` set to `SYNTH` and `type` set to `MONITOR`.
 Tip use resource reference like we did for the dashboard url (`newrelic_synthetics_monitor.{name of check}.name`).

 Next up we want to use [service_level](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/service_level) resource.
 Take a look at the example, and try to figure out how to configure it.
-You can now use the entity information you've fetched with `data.newrelic_entity.guid`.
+You can now use the entity information you've fetched with `data.newrelic_entity.{name}.guid`.
 Below is a list of variables you can use, feel free to play with them if you want.

 - account_id: `var.NEW_RELIC_CHECK_ACCOUNT_ID`
 - valid_events